lucidchain/specs/Specification.md

 ## Introduction

 **Lucid Chain Wizard** provides a service chain modeling language that is capable of specify many service chains configurations such as its type or TTO calculus.
-LCW helps to import and export service chains from ITop and redmine, and it can also give some detailed metrics about SLA compliance.
+LCW helps to import and export service chains from ITop and Redmine, and it can also give some detailed metrics about SLA compliance.
 In this page we will describe this language.

 ## What is a service chain